LGBTQ rights in Mongolia: Living conditions

 Mongolian culture is and has remained strongly heteronormative.
 Despite laws introduced in 2017 to protect LGBTQ+ rights, ostracism, harassment, and violence persist, both socially and systemically.
-A 2019 report from the LGBT Centre revealed that 79 % of LGBTQ-identified young people in Mongolia have experienced some form of bullying, discrimination, and/or ostracism.
+A 2019 report from the LGBT Centre revealed that 79% of LGBTQ-identified young people in Mongolia have experienced some form of bullying, discrimination, and/or ostracism.

-In December 2018, the LGBT Centre held a social experiment in Ulaanbaatar, placing three LGBT persons (one gay man, one lesbian and one transgender man) on the side of the road and watching bystanders' reactions.
+In December 2018, the LGBTQ Centre held a social experiment in Ulaanbaatar, placing three LGBTQ persons (one gay man, one lesbian and one transgender man) on the side of the road and watching bystanders' reactions.
 Online reactions were mixed, ranging from death threats to negative comments to positive ones, and showed that the public were more welcoming of the lesbian and the trans man than of the gay man.

 Legal recognition

-In 2009, after more than 10 failed attempts, the Mongolian Government registered the LGBT Centre (ЛГБТ төв), the sole non-governmental LGBT human rights organisation.
+In 2009, after more than 10 failed attempts, the Mongolian Government registered the LGBT Centre (ЛГБТ төв), the sole non-governmental LGBTQ human rights organisation.
 Initially, the State Registration Agency refused to register the organization because it "conflicts with Mongolian customs and traditions and has the potential to set a wrong example for youth and adolescents."
-A 2013 report by the LGBT Centre revealed that over 73% of LGBT Mongolians had considered suicide due to social nonacceptance and intolerance.
+A 2013 report by the LGBT Centre revealed that over 73% of LGBTQ Mongolians had considered suicide due to social nonacceptance and intolerance.

 The International Day Against Homophobia, Transphobia and Biphobia has been celebrated in Mongolia since 2011, with events organised by the LGBT Centre.
-In 2013, the first Pride week was organised by members of the LGBT community.
+In 2013, the first Pride week was organised by members of the LGBTQ community.
 Since 2014, the LGBT Centre has been organising "Equality and Pride Days" annually to promote non-discrimination and equality.
 The 2018 pride march attracted more than 200 people.

 LGBTQ culture

 There are several gay bars in Ulaanbaatar, one being called D.D./H.Z.
-Multiple LGBT groups have emerged over the years.
+Multiple LGBTQ groups have emerged over the years.
 The first gay group, Tavilan (тавилан), was founded in 1999 and successfully registered as an NGO, then had its license revoked in 2000 and continued to operate informally.
-The first lesbian rights organisation, MILC, was established in December 2003 following the failure on the part of the founders of Tavilan to redraft its bylaws to include other sub-communities within the LGBT community.
+The first lesbian rights organisation, MILC, was established in December 2003 following the failure on the part of the founders of Tavilan to redraft its bylaws to include other sub-communities within the LGBTQ community.
 The organisation Zaluus Eruul Mend was established in 2003 to continue the HIV work of Tavilan.

 Religious views

 There are no religious barriers to homosexuality, as the dominant religion, Tibetan Buddhism, is silent on homosexuality.
-Many Mongolians believe homosexuality to be a product of the West.
+Some Mongolians believe homosexuality to be a product and subsequent import of the West.

 United Nations

-Mongolia has supported landmark LGBT reforms at the United Nations.
-In 2011, it signed the "joint statement on ending acts of violence and related human rights violations based on sexual orientation and gender identity" at the United Nations, condemning violence and discrimination against LGBT people.
-In 2016, it supported the appointment of an independent expert to identify what causes violence and discrimination against LGBT people and to find ways to protect them.
+Mongolia has supported landmark LGBTQ reforms at the United Nations.
+In 2011, it signed the "joint statement on ending acts of violence and related human rights violations based on sexual orientation and gender identity" at the United Nations, condemning violence and discrimination against LGBTQ people.
+In 2016, it supported the appointment of an independent expert to identify what causes violence and discrimination against LGBTQ people and to find ways to protect them.